Members

 To apply for media/PR credentials for the Writers Guild Awards L.A. show, contact Communications Specialist Bob Hopkinson or call (310) 801-8563.

-If you have a problem or question concerning bonuses, initial compensation, late payments, merchandising, publishing or separated rights, program fees, theatrical reacquisition, videogames based on covered movies or TV shows, character payments, or other terms and conditions of your employment or sale of literary material to a signatory company, email the Contracts Department or call (323) 782-4501.
+If you have a problem or question concerning bonuses, initial compensation, late payments, free work in television, merchandising, publishing or separated rights, program fees, theatrical reacquisition, videogames based on covered movies or TV shows, character payments, or other terms and conditions of your employment or sale of literary material to a signatory company, email the Contracts Department or call (323) 782-4501.
 If a signatory company has failed to pay you on time, go to our Late Pay Desk for more information.

 If you have questions or concerns about credits or residuals, contact the Credits Department or the Residuals Department.